-Programming and System Start Up Problems
+Programming and System Setup Problems

-- 8. Thermostat names disappear after entering. - A. When entering thermostat names or ID, do not exceed 20 characters, including spaces. - B. After entering each name or ID, click on Send Settings button. - 9.
-Reading 30 degrees on Return and Supply air sensors.
-A. Sensor wires are shorted, correct as required. - 10.
-Reading 157 degrees on Return and Supply air sensors. - A. Open circuit on sensor(s), check connections from Command Center to sensor(s). - Reading 15 degrees on Supply or Return from the Read Sensors screen when bringing up the SENDCOM.
-A. Open circuit on sensor(s), check connections from - A. Open circuit on sensor(s), cneck connections from SENDCOM to Command Center. - 12.
-Cannot manually change address or set points on thermostats.
-A. Thermostat is electronically locked. - B. Thermostat can only be unlocked from the computer on the SYSTEM screen. - 13.
-Thermostat display is blank. - A. Verify thermostat has 24 to 28 volts measured from R and C on circuit board. - 14.
-System goes into Unoccupied mode during the day. - A. Go to SYSTEM screen and verify that the DAY, DATE and TIME are correct. - B. Verify Occupied and Unoccupied times are correct from the SCHEDULE screen. - C. Verify Vacation schedule entries.
+- 1. Thermostat names disappear after entering. - A. When entering thermostat names or ID, do not exceed 20 characters, including spaces. - B. After entering each name or ID, click on Send Settings button. - Cannot manually change address or set points on the thermostats. - A. Thermostat is electronically locked. - B. Thermostat can only be unlocked from the computer on the SYSTEM screen. - 3.
+Thermostat display is blank. - A. Verify thermostat 24 volt power, verify 2428vac measured from "R" to "C" on circuit board. - 4.
+System goes into Unoccupied during the day. - A. Go to the SYSTEM screen and verify that the Day, Date and Time are correct. - B. Verify Occupied and Unoccupied times are correct from the SCHEDULE screen. - C. Verify Vacation schedule entries.